hds-sandbox/bulk_RNAseq_course/develop/04a_preprocessing.md

 We have provided a brief explanation of the steps below:

-***Cluster growth***: The DNA fragments in the cDNA library are denatured and hybridized to the glass flowcell (adapter complementarity).
+1. ***Cluster growth***: The DNA fragments in the cDNA library are denatured and hybridized to the glass flowcell (adapter complementarity).
 Each fragment is then clonally amplified, forming a cluster of double-stranded DNA.
 This step is necessary to ensure that the sequencing signal will be strong enough to be detected/captured unambiguously for each base of each fragment.

--   **Number of clusters \~= Number of reads**
+   **NOTE: Number of clusters \~= Number of reads**

-***Sequencing:*** The sequencing of the fragment ends is based on fluorophore labelled dNTPs with reversible terminator elements.
+2. ***Sequencing:*** The sequencing of the fragment ends is based on fluorophore labelled dNTPs with reversible terminator elements.
 In each sequencing cycle, a base is incorporated into every cluster and excited by a laser.

-***Image acquisition:*** Each dNTP has a distinct excitatory signal emission which is captured by cameras.
+3. ***Image acquisition:*** Each dNTP has a distinct excitatory signal emission which is captured by cameras.

-***Base calling:*** The Base calling program will then generate the sequence of bases, **i.e. reads**, for each fragment/cluster by assessing the images captured during the many sequencing cycles.
+4. ***Base calling:*** The Base calling program will then generate the sequence of bases, **i.e. reads**, for each fragment/cluster by assessing the images captured during the many sequencing cycles.
 In addition to calling the base in every position, the base caller will also report the certainty with which it was able to make the call (quality information).

--   **Number of sequencing cycles = Length of reads**
+   **NOTE: Number of sequencing cycles = Length of reads**

 <p align="center">